vincentwang79/otp-model-for-golang/go-implementation-guide.md

 ## Basic Usage

-Here's a simple example of how to use the OTP detector in your Go code:
+Here's a simple example of how to use the recommended OTP detector in your Go code:

 ```go
 package main